Ricardo-AEA: AEA Technology plc

-In August 2006, AEA established a Romanian subsidiary in Bucharest (AEA Mediu); this was shut down in April 2009.
+In August 2006, the firm established a Romanian subsidiary, AEA Mediu; this unit was shut down in April 2009.
 The company was voted best Consultancy for Climate Change and Renewables in the EDIE Awards 2007.
+During November 2007, the company stated its plans to expand its Scottish workforce, and that it was examining several modest Scottish technology companies for prospective acquisition.